 - Graduates will have the knowledge and skills to use drafting and blueprint reading to design HVAC duct systems.

 Special supplies, tools, and estimated costs

-The list for required tools is supplied by the program advisor.
-The cost of tools for the program is approximately $300.
-Contact program faculty for more information.
+The cost of tools for the program is approximately $300-$500.
+Program faculty will discuss the required tools on the first day of class.
+Contact the program faculty for more information.